DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

 // The following identifiers are all different,
-// Because identifiers are case-sensitive: name
+// because identifiers are case-sensitive: name
 Name
 nAmE